 Funding Circle’s interest rates are competitive even when compared to traditional banks, particularly when you consider the high-rate of loan approvals.
-As of August 2015, interest rates range from 5.49% to 22.79%.
-Funding Circle also charges an origination fee that varies from 0.99% to 4.99% of the loan amount, depending on the length of the loan and the borrower’s credit profile.
+Funding Circle also charges an origination fee that varies depending on the length of the loan and the borrower’s credit profile.
 As an example, a $100k business loan paid over a 12-month term would cost a business anything from $8,583 to $9,182 a month.
 These rates are significantly lower than those offered by many online lenders.

-One of the best things about Funding Circle is their low interest rates and transparency when it comes to loan terms.
-To see the current rates for Funding Circle loans go to the rates and fee tab on their website.
+Some of the key advantages of Funding Circle over other lenders are low interest rates and transparency when it comes to loan terms.
+To see the current rates for Funding Circle loans go to the rates and fee tab on their SuperMoney profile.
 This may seem obvious, but most lenders who target small businesses do not advertise their fees and interest rates and only disclose them once borrowers apply.
 Even then, the cost is often hidden behind unintuitive terms, such as factoring rates and fees.

 To illustrate, a 60-day loan with a 4% factor fee is more expensive than a loan with an annual interest of 6.99%, but many borrowers are just not able to do the math required to understand the real cost of the loans they are applying for.

 What Is Funding Circle’s Business Loans Lending Criteria?